 Custom-made bridges are bonded to existing teeth or dental implants to replace a section of missing teeth.
 These natural-looking tooth replacements can restore the bite between upper and lower teeth and the natural contour of teeth.
 Plus, they are barely noticeable.

-We repair cavities and damaged teeth with composite (tooth-coloured) fillings and silver amalgam fillings using hard tissue dental lasers.
-While composite fillings can tolerate moderate pressure from the continual stress of chewing and are typically used on both front and back teeth, silver amalgam fillings are even more durable, but reserved for back teeth.
+We repair cavities and damaged teeth with composite fillings (tooth-coloured) using hard tissue dental lasers.
+Composite fillings can tolerate moderate pressure from the continual stress of chewing and are typically used on both front and back teeth.

 Full & Partial Dentures